 Home Health Stroke: causes, symptoms, first aid, prevention

-Causes of Stroke 2
+Causes of stroke 2

 1. Bad habits.

-2. Passive lifestyle.
+2. Sedentary lifestyle.

 3. Age over 50.